Ecuador & The Galapagos

 Health & Vaccinations: No inoculations are required for entry.
 Travelers with heart conditions or high blood pressure should check with their physicians about high-altitude travel, as well as preventive measures for visiting tropical areas.
 Bottled water is advised and available everywhere.
 For guests traveling to Ecuador's Amazon Region, a yellow fever vaccination is required.

-Clothing: Lightweight woolens are ideal for the highlands; and warm jackets are essential after dusk at high altitudes.
-Cottons for the Amazon, Pacific lowlands and Galapagos.
-Dress is informal.
+Clothing: Lightweight woolens are ideal for the highlands, and warm jackets are essential after dusk at high altitudes.
+Cotton for the Amazon, Pacific lowlands and Galapagos.
+The dress is informal.
 Dressing in layers is ideal.
 Do not forget swimming wear and comfortable walking shoes.

 Children: Some tours and programs are not suitable for smaller children, and thus not recommended for them.
 Children over eight will have no problem in the mainland or in Galapagos.
 Hotels in the major cities cater to children of all ages, providing children's menus, baby sitters and extra beds/cribs.